yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 Each process executes within its own isolated virtual [address space](), comprising distinct code, data, heap, and stack segments.
 This isolation ensures protection between processes and underpins system stability.
 The OS kernel maintains per-process metadata via a structure, known as the [process control block]() (PCB), which contains its identifiers (PID/PPID), execution state, CPU register, memory mappings, scheduling parameters, and open file descriptors.
 A process advances through a [life cycle](): new (creation), ready (queued for CPU), running (actively scheduled), waiting (blocked on I/O, synchronisation, or an event), and terminated (completed or killed).

 The [CPU scheduler](), a core part of the kernel, manages transitions between the mutually exclusive states and determines which ready process to dispatch next.
-Classical scheduling algorithms may include i) [round-robin](): fixed time slices; ii) [priority scheduling](): fixed or dynamic priority queues; iii) [multi-level feedback queues]() (MLFQ): dynamically adjusts priorities based on process behaviours.
+Classical scheduling algorithms may include i) [round robin](https://imbf.github.io/computer-science(cs)/2020/10/18/CPU-Scheduling.html): fixed time slices; ii) [priority scheduling](): fixed or dynamic priority queues; iii) [multi-level feedback queues]() (MLFQ): dynamically adjusts priorities based on process behaviours.
 In fact, [context switching]() follows process scheduling in which this incurs overhead from cache disruption, [translation lookaside buffer]() (TLB) flushes, and memory synchronisation. <!-- Modern operating systems such as Linux use the [completely fair scheduler]() (CFS), which maintains a red-black tree to distribute CPU time proportionally by tracking each process’s virtual runtime. --> Indeed, processes on a single core can be executed concurrently via appropriate time-slicing.

 <!-- - <div style="position: relative; display: inline-block;"> <img src="https://media.geeksforgeeks.org/wp-content/uploads/20231201161329/Process-Scheduler.png" width="500"> <a href="https://www.geeksforgeeks.org/operating-systems/process-schedulers-in-operating-system/" target="_blank" style="position: absolute;  bottom: -8px; right: 4px; font-size: 12px;">[src]</a> </div> -->